There are some homes that even we can’t fix.

 You cannot afford not doing a pre-purchase inspection.

-The cost of a pre-purchase inspection is small in relation to the purchase of your home or the potential cost to your family’s health if you purchase a home with ‘unfixable’ radiation issues.
+The cost of a pre-purchase inspection is small in relation to the purchase of your home or the potential cost to your family’s wellbeing if you purchase a home with ‘unfixable’ radiation issues.

 There is often urgency when it comes to home buying; we understand this.
 Contact us and keep us posted on your needs and timing requirements.